ArmoredPony/moga/README.md

 and highly focused on usage of closures.

-This crate provides you with five genetic operator abstractions that you can implement and insert into an optimizer - another abstraction that will perform the common genetic algorithm loop using your operators:
+This crate provides you with five genetic operator abstractions that you can implement and insert into an optimizer - another abstraction, that will run the common genetic algorithm loop using your operators:

 1. **Select** solutions which are suitable for becoming parents of the next generation of solutions.